sriram-s003/simple-responsive-web1/README.md

 # simple-responsive-web1
-This is a fully responsive website built using HTML and CSS.
-It is designed to adapt seamlessly to different screen sizes.
 Responsive Website 🌐
 This is a fully responsive website built using HTML and CSS.
 It is designed to adapt seamlessly to different screen sizes, ensuring a smooth user experience on desktops, tablets, and mobile devices.